f1729/programmer-vocabulary/README.md

 # Programmer Vocabulary

-Sometime you were with other programmers and you did can't understand some words they said?
+Sometime you were with other programmers and you didn't can understand some words they said?
 This repository contains the most frequently technical words what a programmer can said.

 ## B